 - extreme weakness

-Symptoms of septic shock include:
+Symptoms of septic shock include the symptoms of severe

-sepsis, plus a very low blood pressure
+sepsis, plus a very low blood pressure.

 - abdominal infection